Choose a template

 Each output column has its own instruction, so the result is structured table data instead of a loose summary.
 You can adjust the suggested columns or add custom ones for the fields you need.

 Upload files, add URLs, or paste text.
-Each source becomes one row and waits for processing.
+Each primary source becomes one row by default; related attachments can stay on the same row.

 During processing, you can see what is done, what is waiting, and what is currently running.
 After completion, you can correct cells and export the table.

 The demo uses synthetic file names, URLs, or text-source names and results.
-The same principle applies to your own sources.
+The same principle applies to your own primary sources; related attachments can be added to the same row.

 Rowvia is useful for a first structured overview, review, and export.
 It should not replace accounting, legal, insurance, or other expert decisions, and important values should be checked against the source document.